In Victoria, diversion has historically operated through the pre-court Victoria Police cautioning program.

 The program involves completion of a set of physical tasks (low and high ropes) and discussion sessions.
 It seeks to improve relations between young people and the police.

 If the course is successfully completed, the young person is not required to appear at court on the next court date and the charges are struck out.
-This means the young person A document that sets out what a person wants to happen to their money and other property after they die. not have a criminal record.
+This means the young person will not have a criminal record.

 Youth Diversion Program